 - Every week, on a weekday evening, fellows will meet in their online small groups, where they will process weekly readings and discussion questions curated by that month’s speaker.

-- In May or June of 2020, fellows will gather in Seattle for a time of in-person learning and community before the PAAC conference.
-(Your conference registration fee will be waived, but the cost of travel and lodging is not included.
-We encourage you to apply for the fellowship even if you aren’t sure if you will be able to participate in this part of the program in person.)
+- During the summer of 2022, fellows will gather for a time of in-person learning and community during PAAC conference.
+(We encourage you to apply for the fellowship even if you aren’t sure if you will be able to participate in this part of the program in person.)

 Fees and Scholarships

-Tuition: $550, plus the cost of reading materials, due on September 1, 2019.
-Payment plans can be arranged if needed.
+Tuition: $550, plus the cost of reading materials, due on September 15, 2021.
+Payment installation plans (once in September, once mid-year) can be arranged if needed.

 We highly encourage fellows to apply for scholarships if cost is a barrier to participating in the fellowship.
-A separate scholarship application page will be provided, due at the same time as the fellowship application.
+The application will include an optional section for scholarships.

 Space is limited and fellows will be accepted on a rolling basis, so applying early is strongly encouraged.